-“A dark side of being a creative and a performer, is to have access to certain emotional states that are the medium through which art is created.”
-Psychologist Mihaela Ivan Holtz
+“A dark side of being a creative and a performer, is to have access to certain emotional states that are the medium through which art is created.” – Psychotherapist Mihaela Ivan Holtz

-How do talented actors and other artists make use of their inner emotional lives, including the shadow and dark sides, to be more alive and creative?
+How do actors and other artists make use of their inner emotional lives, including their shadow selves or dark sides, to be more alive and creative?

 Actor Anthony Hopkins has talked about engaging with this side of ourselves: